Elements Of Design as the Fundamental Aspects of any Visual Design

 Utilizing Space for Visual Balance:

-- Creating Harmony – Space plays an important role in achieving visual harmony within a design.
+- Creating Harmony: Space plays a key role in achieving visual harmony in a design.
 Balancing positive space (occupied by elements) and negative space (empty areas) ensures that the design feels cohesive and well-structured.

 Value